 The quality of sporting activities offered by campsites is often remarkable but it’s clear that it is no longer enough for a well-run campsite to offer the bare minimum – proper investment, modern infrastructure, quality equipment and qualified professional supervision are all essential.

-Some campsites offer a wide range of quality activities, aiming for wide appeal to all age groups and interests.
-This kind of campsite can be a great idea for families with different ages to cater for.
+Some campsites offer a wide range of quality activities, aiming for a wide appeal to all age groups and interests.
+This kind of campsite can be a great idea for families of different ages to cater for.